EdmundBenedict/lordcephei.github.io/pages/install.md

 To obtain an example containing special flags try `genflags.py intel opt`

 On CRAY installations it is advisable to use cray's compiler wrappers cc, ftn and CC with the intel backend.
 Assuming the default backend is cray, module swap PrgEnv-cray PrgEnv-intel switch your environment to intel.
 The wrappers bundle pretty much all standard system libs (BLAS, LAPACK, SCALAPACK, FFTW3, MPI etc..) except libxc. genflags cray opt will give a reasonable starting point for such an endeavour.
 The executables (and possibly other files in future) can be installed in a path defined in a variable named 'prefix' in the *flags.mk* file.
-Subsequent `scons -Y /path/to/lm/ install` will copy only the binaries already build, without introducing any additional dependencies.
+Subsequent `scons -Y /path/to/lm/ install` will copy only the binaries already built, without introducing any additional dependencies.

 ### _Known problems and bugs_
 ________________________________________________________________________________________________